Josef Lanzendörfer

-Josef Lanzendörfer (born 24 March 1907; date of death unknown) was a bobsledder who competed for Czechoslovakia in the mid-1930s.
+Josef Lanzendörfer (24 March 1907 – 7 October 1982) was an Austrian bobsledder who competed for Czechoslovakia in the mid-1930s.
 He won a silver medal in the two-man event at the 1935 FIBT World Championships in Igls.
 Lanzendörfer also competed at the 1936 Winter Olympics in Garmisch-Partenkirchen, finishing 20th in the two-man event and did not finish the four-man event.
+He was born in Sankt Marien and died in Berchtesgaden.